Sergey Nivens - Fotolia

 TMW Systems Inc. felt some of that pain due to a lack of big data skills when it started deploying a Hadoop environment in 2015.
 "We had to start from scratch," said Timothy Leonard, who was brought in to lead the project as TMW's executive vice president of operations and technology.
 "The talent wasn't there when I got here.
 Early on, I spent most of my time just teaching people about [big data] concepts."

-But TMW, a vendor of transportation management software for trucking companies, began using the platform in early 2016 to support a new set of analytics applications that it's offering to customers.
+But TMW, a vendor of transportation management software for trucking companies, began using the platform in early 2016 to support a new set of data analytics applications that it's offering to customers.
 Previously, carriers could only access their own data for analysis, Leonard said, adding that now they can see aggregated industry data on pricing, fuel use and other parameters.

 Timothy Leonardexecutive vice president of operations and technology, TMW Systems